gromacs/gromacs/docs/release-notes/2016/major/bugs-fixed.rst

 Added support for linking against external TinyXML-2
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-This permits convenient packaging of GROMACS by distributions, but it got lost from gerrit while rebasing.
+This permits convenient packaging of |Gromacs| by distributions, but it got lost from gerrit while rebasing.

 :issue:`1956`